-Alan J. Wein MD, PhD(hon), FACSProfessor with Tenure and Emeritus Chief of Urology; Director, Residency Program in Urology, Penn Medicine, Perelman School of Medicine, University of Pennsylvania Health System, Perelman Center for Advanced Medicine, Philadelphia, PA
+Alan J. Wein MD, PhD(hon), FACSProfessor with Tenure and Emeritus Chief of Urology; Associate Director, Residency Program in Urology, Penn Medicine, Perelman School of Medicine, University of Pennsylvania Health System, Perelman Center for Advanced Medicine, Philadelphia, Pennsylvania

 Dr. Wein has received numerous awards from various societies in urology, including the Distinguished Service Award and the Distinguished Contribution Award of the American Urological Association, the Urodynamics Society Lifetime Achievement Award, and the Edward L. Keyes Medal, among others.
 He holds or has held editorial board or associate editorial positions on 14 respected journals, has authored or co-authored over 1000 publications and has written, edited, or co-edited over 30 books on urology.
 He is Editor-in-Chief of the 9th, 10th, and 11th editions of Campbell-Walsh Urology and the name of the 12th, and succeeding editions, has been changed to Campbell-Walsh-Wein Urology to reflect his many contributions to the field.

-Founders Professof'of Urology** and Director, Residency Program in Urology, Perelman School of Medicine at the University of Pennsylvania (2017)
+Formerly, Founders Professor of Urology** and Director, Residency Program in Urology, Penn Medicine, Perelman School of Medicine at the University of Pennsylvania (2017-2021)

 **The Alan J. Wein, MD, PhD (Hon) Founders Professor of Urology is a chair raised by grateful patients in recognition of his clinical expertise and many contributions to the field of urology.